Cover photo: Photo by Jez Timms on Unsplash

 Cultivated meat, also cultured meat or lab-grown meat, is the alternative to regular meat.
 It is made in labs from animal cells and grown in factories.

-Its production is more sustainable than livestock farming and slaughtering, and of course, eco-friendly.
+Its production is more sustainable than livestock farming and slaughtering and, of course, eco-friendlier.

 To produce it, technicians in a lab take cells from a chicken or from a fertilised egg.
 Following, the cells are place in a medium where they are nourished with amino acids, fatty acids, sugars, salt, and vitamins.